Skip to main content

 • stability

-Overall, the game's stability is generally reliable, with accurate controls and movement most of the time.
-However, occasional glitches can lead to unexpected outcomes in gameplay, affecting the experience.
+Overall, the game's stability is generally reliable, with accurate controls and movement; however, occasional glitches can lead to unexpected outcomes in gameplay.

-• “Most of the time the controls and movement are accurate, but very seldom something glitches out and either you kill them, or they kill you in an abnormal way.”
+• “Most of the time the controls and movement are accurate, but very seldom something glitches out, resulting in either you killing them or them killing you in an abnormal way.”

 • humor

-• “The challenges are funny; they don't take much time anyway but are still entertaining.
+• “The challenges are funny and entertaining, and they don't take much time.
 I recommend doing them first before playing online, but that's up to each player.”

 Buy Kiai Resonance